The Complete Travel Guide to Wanaka, New Zealand

 - Gallop through the stunning Cardrona Valley on horseback (on Viator and Tripadvisor)

-- Enjoy Wanaka’s most exclusive picnic spot accessed via 4WD (on Viator and Tripadvisor)
+- Enjoy Wanaka’s most exclusive picnic spot accessed via 4WD at Criffel Station (on Viator and Tripadvisor)

-- Land on a glacier by helicopter (on Viator and Tripadvisor)
+- Land on a glacier with Aspiring Helicopters (on Viator and Tripadvisor)

 - Try out paragliding to experience the scenery in a unique way (on Viator or Tripadvisor).

-Find out more about each experience and much more in 10 Luxury Activities in Wanaka.
+Find out more about each experience and much more in 10 Best Luxury Experiences in Wanaka.

 Make your stay in Wanaka special by booking a few nights in the town’s lavish hotels, private luxury apartments or boutique lodges.
 Check out the 10 Best Luxury Accommodations in Wanaka for more details.